DevonDeRaad/RADstackshelpR/README.md

 <img src="man/figures/unnamed-chunk-7-2.png" width="65%" height="65%" style="display: block; margin: auto;" />

 ``` r
 #optimal value for this dataset is M = 2
 ```

-### Iterate over potential values for the 'n' parameter in the 'cstacks' module
+### Iterate over potential values for the ‘n’ parameter in the ‘cstacks’ module

-For the last optimization iteration, we will vary the 'n' parameter within the 'cstacks' module, using the previously optimized values for 'm' and 'M', by running the following code in a terminal window:
+For the last optimization iteration, we will vary the ‘n’ parameter within the ‘cstacks’ module, using the previously optimized values for ‘m’ and ‘M’, by running the following code in a terminal window:

 ``` bash
 # -n — Number of mismatches allowed between sample loci when build the catalog (default 1).